evmcnb/quartz/content/Orbital cellulitis.md

 More common in children than adults - 16x more

-Differentiation between [[Periorbital cellulitis]] and orbital cellulitis can be difficult in the initial stages of infection
+Differentiation between [[Periorbital cellulitis]] and orbital [[Cellulitis]] can be difficult in the initial stages of infection

 > [!danger] Sight threatening condition
 >
-> Approximately 11% of patients will have vision loss following orbital cellulitis
+> Approximately 11% of patients will have vision loss following orbital [[Cellulitis]]

 ## Causes/Factors

-- Local spreading infection of an acute bacterial sinusitis - typically from the paranasal sinuses
+- Local spreading infection of an acute bacterial [[Rhinosinusitis]] - typically from the paranasal sinuses
 - Less common causes include the extension of [[Periorbital cellulitis]], haematogenous spread, orbit trauma or contiguous spread from face or teeth from recent surgery or dental infection

 ## Clinical Features